P102 (E) Rev. 16

 You also have to register your court order or written agreement with us.
 For more information, see Registering your court order or written agreement.

-Gene enters the total support payments amount of $18,000 on line 230 of his 2013 income tax and benefit return.
+Gene enters the total support payments amount of $18,000 on line 230 of his 2016 return.
 On line 220, he enters the deductible part of his support payments, which is the spousal support amount of $6,000.

-If you had to make payments for a child and you were separated from your spouse or common-law partner for only part of that year because of a breakdown in your relationship, you have a choice.
-You may claim either any deductible child or spousal support amounts paid for that year or, if you qualify, the allowable non-refundable tax credit, whichever is more beneficial to you.
+If you had to make support payments for a child and you were separated from your spouse or common‑law partner for only part of that year because of a breakdown in your relationship, you have a choice.
+You may claim, whichever of the following is more beneficial to you:

 If you reconciled before the end of that year and you choose to claim the spouse or common‑law partner amount, you may also qualify to claim the non‑refundable tax credit amounts transferred from your spouse or common‑law partner.